Discrimination in the workplace is never acceptable and may in certain instances be unlawful.

 You can instruct a solicitor at any point in this process, even at the very early stages such as:

-- Advise you on what evidence you may need to gather.
+- Evidence you may need to gather.

-- Assist you with ACAS early conciliation and/or mediation.
+- ACAS early conciliation and/or mediation.

 At the later stages in the process, a solicitor can represent you at employment tribunal hearings and/or help you to negotiate a fair settlement with your employer.